gbanc/postgres_vector_benchmark/README.md

 # Running and benchmarking parallel queries
 We can orchestrate parallel requests using python multithreading to perform multiple concurrent queries

+# Precision
+Since cube extension stores values internally as 64-bit floating point numbers, i think it is unlikely that reducing the input vector values will result in performance increases.

 # Benchmarks
 For local testing, in our docker-compose file we limit our container to 1 cpu core A basic managed database instance on DigitalOcean is 1GB RAM / 1vCPU / 10 GB disk
-Using 1 core on my Thinkpad should be comparable to 1vCPU, albeit 1vCPU on their hardware will be more powerful
+Using 1 core on my Thinkpad should be somewhat comparable to 1vCPU, albeit 1vCPU on their hardware will be more powerful

 Note that postgres does do some optimizing after running the same query multiple times, so query times may improve after the first query (sometimes significantly)